 Day 10 The final day will be spent visiting Skedans Village on the northeast corner of Louise Island.
 In the 1900’s Skedans was home to over 50 pieces of monumental art, today guests can view the many mortuary and memorial poles that still remain standing from this time.
 The stop at Skedans will be offered to guests on their zodiac transport back to Moresby Camp.

 Below is an outline boundary of the waters that kayakers could travel.

-Please click on “view larger map” in the top right corner for details on the map below.
+Please click on ” to view larger map” in the top right corner for details on wildlife, highlights, and geographic locations.

 Below are the specific charts associated to this tour.
 Guests are not required to bring their own charts; as your guides will be referring to theirs with the daily objectives while on the trip.
 Guests can purchase charts from Map Town or from the CHS (Canadian Hydrographic Service)

 |This large scale chart covers the entire waters of Gwaii Haanas|

 Review all Haida Gwaii Kayak Tour Dates